bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Remark: The number of well-formed parentheses for `n` pairs of parentheses is `n`th Catalan Number so the solution scales with `O(4^n/n^(3/2))`_

+---
+- [x] Merge k Sorted Lists
+> You are given an array of `k` linked-lists lists, each linked-list is sorted in ascending order.
+Merge all the linked-lists into one sorted linked-list and return it.

+_Iterate each linked list simultaneously, adding new nodes to a priority queue.
+In each iteration, `heappop` smallest node in the heap, access its `next` element and add it to the heap if it exists, otherwise add `inf`. `break` if the smallest element in the heap is `inf`_